heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > and why the computation parameters of higher-order operations must be
 > continuation-like (lines 134--135).

-This is a consequence of how handlers are typed.
+Perhaps "restriction" is somewhat of a misnomer in this context; the seminal work on algebraic effects and handlers by Plotkin and Power (2003) and Plotking and Pretnar (2009) defines the syntax of effects such that operations are first order, i.e., they cannot have any parameters that are themselves computations unless the effects of these computations are hardcoded in the definition of the operation, which violates modularity.
+Only if computational parameters of an operation behave like a continuation can we represent them using algebraic effects and handlers, by storing the computational parameters as continuations.

-The restriction is fundamental, and stems from the seminal work on Algebraic Operations and Generic Effects by Plotkin and Power (2003).
+The paragraph has been updated to clarify this.

 > For the equational reasoning, the paper shows what equational laws can be
 > proven, but does not discuss what cannot be.
 I think demonstrating the ability